csc-fw/otmb_fw_code/README.md

 #### branch GE11_2018ME11_CCLUT_v1
 it is a special version for TAMU test.
 It included:
    - part GEMCSC match features
    - HMT
    - part new format
-    - fake ALCT generated with valid CLCT vpf
+   - Special function for TAMU test: fake ALCT generated with valid CLCT vpf
    - update DAQ format with new headers
    - the only missing part for final GEMCSC algorithm is the GEMCSC matching in tmb.v file

 ### Simulation
 The folder source/simulation contains a test bench, as well as a